 We’ve all procrastinated in some area of our lives.
 You need to get “it” done, and you wait until the last minute even though you are altogether expecting negative consequences.

-Research has shown procrastination to be detrimental for everything from careers to health.
-In the end, we know that all the research in the world can not make up for you taking that first step.
+Research has shown procrastination to be detrimental to everything from careers to health.
+In the end, we know that all the research in the world cannot make up for you taking that first step.
 Why not now?

-And to receive personalized support how to beat procrastination and cultivate greater emotional intelligence, contact us today at Heartmanity.
+And to receive personalized support with more keys to how to beat procrastination and cultivate greater emotional intelligence, contact us today at Heartmanity.